NoorUlAinShaikh/notyoutube/README.md

 # Features

-- User is notified about network changes.
+- User is notified about network changes.(Turn off your Wi-Fi/Mobile Data or throttle your internet speed.)
 - React router v5 for client side navigation.
 - Instant Seach suggestion.
 - Home brewed Infinite Scroll for pagination.